Bylaws of the MSD Board

 3. Vacancies.
 Members may be elected at any meeting of the Board to fill the unexpired portion of the term of any such elected member who ceases to be a member of the Executive Committee because of death, removal, or resignation.

 5. Chairperson and Secretary.
 The President of the Board shall be Chairperson of the Committee, who shall preside over its meetings.
 In the absence of the President, the Vice President, Secretary, or Treasurer, in that order, shall perform all the duties and functions of the Chairperson.
-The Secretary of the Board shall be the Secretary of the Committee, who, shall keep a record of all meetings of the Committee and prepare the minutes thereof.
+The Secretary of the Board shall be the Secretary of the Committee and shall keep a record of all meetings of the Committee and prepare the minutes thereof.

 ARTICLE V. COMMITTEES.